 Latin American Women’s Association (LAWA)

-The Mint Museum supports the work of the Latin American Women’s Association (LAWA).
+The Mint Museum supports the work of the Latin Americans Working for Achievement (former Latin American Women’s Association).
 LAWA’s mission is to advance the education and quality of life of Latinos by providing scholarships for young adults from underserved Hispanic communities in the Charlotte area who otherwise could not afford to pay for college education.
 The museum hosts the scholarship graduation event at the Randolph location once a year.
 The museum also supports LAWA’s scholarship fundraising efforts by hosting a fundraiser event (Sabor Latino) at the Randolph location once a year.
 Discussion forums are also organized at the Mint Museum Randolph for LAWA’s families.
 The Museum has been supporting LAWA’s work since the year 2000.

 Circle de Luz (Circle of Light)